-- auditors in the audits to which certSIGN is subject according to the provisions of Regulation (EU) no. 910/2014 under confidentiality; - a third party who relies on the certification services provided by certSIGN in relation to which the Subject uses the certificate - the courier companies with which certSIGN has a contract, with the agreement of the Subject / Beneficiary, if he has opted to transmit the certificate to his / her home address or to another communicated address, respecting the same obligations regarding the security of personal data that he / has and certSIGN; - an empowered person to whom I outsource certain services; - affiliated companies certSIGN
+- auditors in the audits to which certSIGN is subject according to the provisions of Regulation (EU) no. 910/2014 under confidentiality; - the courier companies with which certSIGN has a contract, with the agreement of the Subject / Beneficiary, if he has opted to transmit the certificate to his / her home address or to another communicated address, respecting the same obligations regarding the security of personal data that he / has and certSIGN; - an empowered person to whom I outsource certain services; - affiliated companies certSIGN

-- personal information appearing in certificates or in the Public Authorities (Depositary), with the agreement of the Subject / Beneficiary;
+- personal information appearing in certificates or in the Public Authorities (Depositary), with the agreement of the Subject / Beneficiary.